-Section 37 of the CRCA authorises the DRCP to designate any member of RCPO (to be known as a Revenue and Customs Prosecutor) to exercise any of his functions.
-It is from this provision that RCPO prosecutors derive the authority to institute and conduct criminal proceedings in relation to criminal investigations carried out by the Revenue and Customs.
+Section 37 of the CRCA authorised the DRCP to designate any member of RCPO (to be known as a Revenue and Customs Prosecutor) to exercise any of his functions.
+It was from this provision that RCPO prosecutors derived the authority to institute and conduct criminal proceedings in relation to criminal investigations carried out by the Revenue and Customs.

-Certain offences, detailed below, can only be prosecuted by agencies other than RCPO with the consent of the DRCP (or the Commissioners of Revenue and Customs or one of the Law Officers; see section 145(1) of the Customs and Excise Management Act 1979 (CEMA)).
-The DRCP's power to grant consent cannot be delegated; i.e. the DRCP must personally make the decision with regard to the granting of consent to prosecute those offences which require consent.
+Certain offences, detailed below, could only be prosecuted by agencies other than RCPO with the consent of the DRCP (or the Commissioners of Revenue and Customs or one of the Law Officers; (see Section 145(1) of the Customs and Excise Management Act 1979 (CEMA)).
+The DRCP's power to grant consent could not be delegated; i.e. the DRCP had to personally make the decision with regard to the granting of consent to prosecute those offences which required consent.

 Following the merger of the RCPO with the CPS on 1st January 2010, the Director of Public Prosecutions was appointed as DRCP.
-The two roles which the Director holds derive from two separate pieces of legislation, i.e. the CRCA (in respect of his role as DRCP) and the Prosecution of Offences Act 1985 (in respect of his role as DPP).
+The two roles which the Director currently holds derive from two separate pieces of legislation, i.e. the CRCA (in respect of his/her role as DRCP) and the Prosecution of Offences Act 1985 (in respect of his/her role as DPP).

-This means that although the DPP and the DRCP are one and the same person, a request to prosecute can only be considered by him when acting as the DRCP and never as the DPP, as this could risk a breach of Section 40 CRCA.
+This means that although the DPP and the DRCP are one and the same person, a request to prosecute can only be considered by him/her when acting as the DRCP and never as the DPP, as this could risk a breach of Section 40 of the CRCA.